 About Alan Hogan

 I hail from Pennsylvania (hi Dad) and have lived in the San Francisco Bay Area since December 2011.
+(I love the climate and geography there, but detest the crime and politics.)

 My hobbies include photography and learning more about the natural world around me.
 (I combine these interests by snapping interesting plants and animals to identify and share on iNaturalist.)
 I’ve also managed to learn some French.